Introduction #

 It should be noted that it is possible to stack columns on a mobile device, using the option in the Settings Toolbar

-The size of individual columns can be adjusted by the required column, and adjusting the width, in the Settings option, in the right-hand sidebar.
-While a number of units are provided, it is recommended that % is used, this ensure that the sum of all the columns does not exceed 100%
+The size of individual columns can be adjusted by selecting the required column and adjusting the width in the Settings option, in the right-hand sidebar.
+While several units are provided, it is recommended that % is used, this ensure that the sum of all the columns does not exceed 100%.

 In the above example, three columns of equal size are shown, where: